 Office dashboard screens are common in every workplace, whether it be an air conditioned office or a factory workshop floor, we need these dashboards to keep us informed with the average office display rotating through 6 to 8 dashboards, so why is it such a pain to manage them once you have a handful spread around the work place?

 Traditionally, we’ve used some free tool or script that simply cycles through web pages in browser tabs.
-This works for a short period of time until you find your self constantly walking around to screens, fumbling around trying to find the keyboard and mouse that’s gone missing (again) and endlessly adding new URLs to the rotation on screens across your office, frequently having to restart the browser because the machine rebooted for whatever reason.
+This works for a short period of time until you find yourself constantly walking around to screens, fumbling around trying to find the keyboard and mouse that’s gone missing (again) and endlessly adding new URLs to the rotation on screens across your office, frequently having to restart the browser because the machine rebooted for patching or whatever reason.

 Sign up an account and download the software from the downloads page onto your machine, activate it on your machine using your license key found on the licenses page of the dashboard.

 Create or edit a rotation that we’ll push out to our machines.
-Rotations are collections of URLs, displayed on the screens that we can assign to machines.
+Rotations are collections of web page URLs, displayed on the screens that we can assign to machines.

 We can create separate rotations for different departments.
 For example, a finance dashboard rotation, or an engineering dashboard rotation etc.